ghlatywayo/Customer-Query-Insight-and-Action-Recommender/README.md

 Email: gthlatywayo@gmail.com

 # Future Possibilities
-With more time and real production data, this system could be expanded to:
+With more time, this system could be extended to:
+- Optimize agent staffing levels using escalation forecasts
-- Integrate live call-center or CRM data
+- Integrate real DStv operational data
-- Automatically trigger SMS or WhatsApp notifications
+- Trigger automated alerts or tickets in real time
-- Add optimization for staffing and resource allocation
+- Add cost-based optimization for intervention prioritization
-- Incorporate customer churn prediction
-- Deploy as a full decision-support system across African markets

 This project demonstrates how analytics + intelligence + recommendations can directly support real operational decisions in media and telecommunications.